shadowezz/Productiv/docs/UserGuide.md

 #### Deleting a contact: `delete`

-Deletes the specified contact from your contact list.
+Deletes the specified contact from your displayed contact list.

 Format: `delete INDEX`
 * `INDEX` is the index number of the contact in your displayed contact list.
 * `INDEX` must be a positive integer.

 Example:
-* `delete 3` deletes the 3rd contact in the contact list.
+* `delete 3` deletes the 3rd contact in the displayed contact list.

 #### Viewing a contact: `view`

-Displays more details of the specified contact from your contact list.
+Displays more details of the specified contact from your displayed contact list.

 Format: `view INDEX`
 * `INDEX` is the index number of the contact in your displayed contact list.